PayThePizzo/Predictive-Analysis-Notes/Theory/9 - INFLUENCE.md

 ## What to do about influential points
 1. Automatic detection of influential points can be useful to find points which are problematic
-2. Sometimes these methods help us identify data recording issues or problematic measurement and we can discard the points
+2. Sometimes these methods help us identify data recording issues or problematic measurement and we can discard the points or give them less weight
-3. But sometime they are the symptom of something more complicated going on in the process: need to question what is the origin of these outlying points
+3. But sometime they are the symptom of something more complicated going on in the process: need **to question what is the origin** of these outlying points
+   1. There may be some sub-populations that behave differently, which are not specified.

 ---